MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - You can also create policy configurations to apply policy settings for Version 1808 or later of the subscription versions of the Project and Visio desktop apps.
 - Version 1808 of Microsoft 365 Apps for enterprise (and for the subscription versions of the Project and Visio desktop apps) are available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
 For Microsoft 365 Apps for enterprise release information, see [Update history for Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - A policy configuration can't be applied to other commercial versions of Office that use Click-to-Run, such as Microsoft 365 Apps for business, Office Professional Plus 2019, or Office Standard 2019.
+- If users are located in nested groups and the parent group is targeted for policies in OCPS, the users in the nested groups will receive the policies.

 ## Troubleshooting tips